samsymons/RedditKit.rb/README.md

 Using RedditKit.rb at the module level allows you to use a single account without having to keep track of RedditKit::Client instances.
 Working at the instance method level makes it possible to use multiple accounts at once, with one client object per account.

-> RedditKit.rb doesn't have any built-in rate limiting. reddit's API rules require that you make no more than 30 requests per minute and try to avoid requesting the same page more than once every 30 seconds.
-You can read up on the API rules [on their wiki page](https://github.com/reddit/reddit/wiki/API).

 ### Authentication

 ```ruby